Pop Culture Madness!

 Marlon Brando's performance in A Streetcar Named Desire helped reverse declining sales of white t-shirts because people accepted that it was not just underwear, but outerwear as well.

-The initial standard for Compact Discs to be able to hold 74 minutes of audio, was made so that one disc could hold Wilhelm Furtwangler's recording of Beethoven's Symphony no.9 from the 1951 Bayteuth Festival.
+The initial standard for Compact Discs to hold 74 minutes of audio, was made so that one disc could hold Wilhelm Furtwangler’s recording of Beethoven’s Symphony No. 9 from the 1951 Bayreuth Festival.

 Before becoming a Supreme Court Justice, Earl Warren hosted the Emmy Awards in 1951 while he was the Governor of California.

-It was this year, 1951, that Lillian Vernon started mailing her catalogues.
+It was this year, 1951, that Lillian Vernon started mailing her catalogs.

 The movie Distant Drums (1951) contains the first known instance of "The Wilhelm Scream" (a sound effect of a man screaming, since used in over 149 other movies, including The Hobbit and Star Wars films)